lucas-ige/geomodeloutputs/README.md

 NB: this is work in progress.

+# Documentation

+The documentation can be found [here](https://lucas-ige.github.io/geomodeloutputs/) -- it is also work in progress.

 # Copyright and licensing

 This material is copyright (c) 2024-now, Institut des Géosciences de l'Environnement (IGE), France.
 It is released